All the female playwrights who have had plays on Broadway

 The recognition continued, rightly so, when Morisseau wrote the book for Ain't Too Proud, the Broadway musical about The Temptations in 2019.
 This credit marked her Broadway debut and made Morisseau the first Black woman to ever be nominated for the Tony Award for Best Book of a Musical.
 (Her old pal Katori Hall, see below, followed in her footsteps soon after, earning a Tony Award nomination for her work on the book of Tina: The Tina Turner Musical.)

-And Morisseau will be back on Broadway next season when her play Skeleton Crew, the final installment in her Detroit series, debuts on Broadway in Winter 2022.
+And Morisseau returned to Broadway when her play Skeleton Crew, the final installment in her Detroit series, went up in winter 2021.

 We're lucky to have Katori Hall's work on Broadway.
 The playwright and activist's first major work — The Mountaintop — opened on Broadway in 2011 after major critical acclaim and awards during the show's London productions.
 The story centers on Martin Luther King Jr.'s last night in Memphis before his assassination; the Broadway production starred Samuel L. Jackson and Angela Bassett.